We will call these life dimensions "Activities" because you need to "train" them (like the athletes do) to keep the balance .

 In AAP you don't assign the priorities yourself.
 It seems senseless for the life dimensions because all they are equally important.

-The most neglected activity has the highest priority and is in the top of the list.
+The most neglected activity has the highest priority and is in the top of the list, which is by default priority sorted.
 So you see at a glance what is more important to do now.

-The normal priority lies in the central lane of the "life road" and has white or green color.
+The normal priority lies in the central lane of the "life road" and has the white or green color.
 The absolute value for the normal priory lies approximately between 67 and 33 with average 50.
-However, the absolute value is naturally just a qualitative estimation and is shown just to see the degree of difference between the time to spend for activities relative to the plan.
+However, the absolute value is naturally just a qualitative estimate and is shown just to see the degree of difference between the time spent on activities relative to the plan.

 To use AAP your first set how much time you plan to spend for the activity in a week.
 The time naturally depends on the kind of the activity as well as on the time and obligations you have.
 For instance, for the work it is usually 35 hours in a week, for the cardio about 3 hours (three days, one hour per day), for the family you might set 14 hours a week etc.

 When you first set the planned time you will be given the opportunity to select what time (if any) you spent in the previous weeks compared to your plan.
-You also may enter how much time you spent in a particular day of the current week.
+You may also enter the time you spent previously in the current week, using the day shift buttons "<" and ">"

 Then you just enter approximately how much time you spent for the activity in a given day.
 You may enter for today or up to seven day back.
 It is no need to remember the exact value.
 Several minutes difference doesn't matter.

-Again, you always see at a glance what activities are of more importance now.
+Again, you always see at a glance, which activities are of more importance now.
 We believe that it is especially useful for busy persons who have many things to do and have to select and prioritize.

 We hope that AAP will help you to stay productive and happy.